 In 2012, H.H.
 Khalkha Rinpoche passed away and in 2013, H.E.
 Khensur Rinpoche Ngawang Thekchok and His Eminence Khejok Tulku Rinpoche also passed away.
 May they soon return.
 (Above photo: H.E.
 Khensur Rinpoche Ngawang Thekchok cremation.)

-2009 - AITHP members at Sera Mey Monastic University, India, receiving, on behalf of Gen-la Chris, a certificate of recognition for starting a new approach to Buddhism from H.E.
+2009 - AITHP members at Sera Mey Monastic University, India, receiving, on behalf of Gen Chris Yangchen, a certificate of recognition for starting a new approach to Buddhism from H.E.
 Khensur Rinpoche Ngawang Thekchok, the retired Abbot of Sera Mey.

 2008 - H.E.
 Khejok Tulku Rinpoche opening the current AITHP premises in Chatswood.

 2007 - His Eminence Khejok Rinpoche and Gen Chris Yangchen during one of Rinpoche’s visits to the Institute.
 Shortly after, Rinpoche announced that Gen-la had developed a new approach to Tibetan Buddhism.
 The new approach has evolved from teaching Buddhism within the Institute, when it was originally a Traditional Tibetan Medical Institute.

 2007 - Gen Chris Yangchen making an offering to His Holiness Khalkha Rinpoche when he visited the Institute.
 At this time he offered her his support and declared that her teachings were new.
 In 2008 he became Patron of the Institute in recognition of the Overcoming Problems courses.